-- Stay tuned for the third edition of the Physics Informed Machine Learning (PIML 2020) workshop in Santa Fe, NM on January 13-17, 2020.
+- Don’t miss the third edition of the Physics Informed Machine Learning (PIML 2020) workshop that I co-organize in Santa Fe, NM on January 13-17, 2020.
 Apply for travel grants before November 15, 2o19!
 Previously, we organized and hosted PIML 2018 and PIML 2016.

 My research interests lie at the intersection of statistical physics, computer science and machine learning.
 I develop new statistical physics inspired algorithms to deal with hard problems in graphical models, machine learning, complex systems, quantum computing and data mining.
 I am also interested in general optimization, inverse, combinatorial and out-of-equilibrium problems on graphs.
 Check out the research higlights for details.

 2015-2017 Postdoctoral fellow in the Center for Nonlinear Studies, Los Alamos National Laboratory, Los Alamos, United States

 2011-2014 PhD in statistical physics at Laboratoire de Physique Théorique et Modèles Statistiques, Université Paris-Sud, Orsay, France